abhigyansingh/omniumApp/README.md

 ## Requirements

 Node & npm installed in server.
-More requirements will be updated later.
+More requirements to be updated later.

 ## Installation

-Go Ahead at your own risk if you know what you are doing.
-No liabilities will be considered.
+Install at your own risk or if you know what you are doing.
+No liabilities considered what so ever.

-1. Clone the repository
+ Clone the repo
-2. Install via npm
-3. Start the server.js
+ Install node modules via npm Then bower install for angular Start the App via server.js
-4. Set Url & port in server.js & view in browser at 'http://localhost:7421'
+ View in browser at 'http://hostname:#port' (where Url: <hostname> & port: <#port> resp in main file)